josevnz/rpm_query/Packaging an application that can query the RPM database with Python.md

 * [Virtual environment](https://docs.python.org/3/library/venv.html) will allow you to install applications without having elevated permissions
 * The application is self-contained to the virtual environment, you can install different versions of the libraries without affecting the whole system
 * It is very easy to integrate a virtual environment with continuous integration and unit testing.
 After the tests pass, the environment can be recycled
-* [setuptools](https://packaging.python.org/tutorials/installing-packages/) solves the problem of packaging your application in a nice directory structure, and making your scripts and libraries vailable to users.
+* [setuptools](https://packaging.python.org/tutorials/installing-packages/) solves the problem of packaging your application in a nice directory structure, and making your scripts and libraries available to users.
 * setuptools also deals with the issue of keeping track of your dependencies with proper version check, to make the build process repeatable.
 * setuptools works with [pip](https://pip.pypa.io/en/stable/), the Python package manager
 * Best part is that both virtual environments and setuptools have excellent support in IDE like Pycharm or VSCode.